FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-intro-to-react.md

 - Review Javascript Array Methods `.map()` and `.filter()`
 - Review scope of `this` and the `.bind()` method
-- Introduce the notion of 'components'
+- Introduce the notion of 'components' and 'state'
 - Introduce React, and become conversational regarding it's popularity

 ---